 PHP is one of the most popular scripting languages on the web today.
-According to W3Techs, PHP is used by over 82% of all the websites who use a server-side programming language.
-This means for every 8 out of 10 websites you visit, they are most likely utilizing PHP in some form or another.
+According to W3Techs, PHP is used by over 77% of all the websites that use a server-side programming language.
+This means for almost every 8 out of 10 websites you visit, they are most likely utilizing PHP in some form or another which also means that PHP is not dead.
 And of course, it plays a very vital role as it pertains to the WordPress ecosystem, as the entire CMS is built on PHP.

 Old PHP Versions

-As of right now, anyone running on a version of PHP below 5.6 no longer has security support and are exposed to un-patched security vulnerabilities.
-And guess what?
-According to the official WordPress Stats page, as of writing this, over 60% of WordPress users are still on PHP 5.4 or lower.
-This is not only bad from a security perspective, but also because there is still a large portion of WordPress sites that aren’t taking advantage of the additional performance enhancements with PHP 7.
+This is not only bad from a security perspective but also because there is still a large portion of WordPress sites that aren’t taking advantage of the additional performance enhancements with PHP 8.2.

 The main reason for the lack of faster adoption for new versions most likely comes down a few different factors: